-The consumer’s guide to surviving some of the top summer fun fails
+A consumer’s guide to surviving summer

 It’s summer and we’re all out and about, jetting off here and there, relaxing on a glorious beach, dancing till dawn at a festival or concert, or exploring some exciting city or country retreat.
 Yep, it’s great isn’t it, except when it isn’t!
 Sometimes, despite all our meticulous planning and crystal ball gazing things just happen, and unfortunately there’s only one thing we can do, and that’s to try to minimise the adverse effect it has on our holidays, reduce our stress levels and the danger posed to the poor unfortunates around us, and hopefully be in a better position to rectify the situation either then and there, or later on when we get home.

 Five ways to survive, or preferably avoid, the most common summertime consumer problems

 1. Check for restrictions placed on resold tickets:

 A ticket to that ‘must-go-to’ concert, festival, or sporting event has suddenly become available and yeah, it’s more expensive, but ‘sure, why not’ says you.
 Well, you could be forking over a lot of dosh and not actually get into the venue.
 In a bid to tackle ticket touting and the selling of over-priced tickets, some artists, promotors and organisations are placing quite a lot of restrictions on tickets recently.
 Some of these restrictions have included the requirement to present the purchasing credit card, or photo/photocopy of it, and ID to reflect the family name on the ticket.
 For example, in the run-up to the massively popular Ed Sheeran Irish tour, organisers Aiken Promotions published a statement which included the following: